scottyviscosity/the-harsh-north/culture.md

 # Common Culture
 Loyalty is important but it cuts both ways; a crew looks out for their chief and their chief looks out for their crew.
 Individuals and crews sometimes change allegiance when they find a stronger leader or are wronged by their leader.

 In general, strength determines leadership.
-The leader of a tribe can be challenged for the right of leadership.
+The leader of a clan can be challenged for the right of leadership.
 This isn't always a fight to the death.
 In such cases, the vanquished generally owes a life debt and chooses to follow the victorious.
 The one exception to this has been the High King's seat, [which is hereditary](#line-of-kings).

 > _See Chapter 2 (p.38) and Chapter 4 (p.63) of the [Norsca Campaign Setting](https://drive.google.com/file/d/1-FAMZA2lqEmKI3TSAQgg8RCXqHaltvPZ/view?usp=sharing) for lots more detail._